-There are a total of nineteen positions within the RHA DHH program; ten licensed clinical therapists, including two licensed psychologists, six outreach consultant coordinators, one business manager, one administrative support person and one director.
+There are a total of 19 positions within the RHA DHH program; 10 licensed clinical therapists, including two licensed psychologists, six outreach consultant coordinators, one business manager, one administrative support person and one director.
 All are fluent in both English and American Sign Language.
 Most of the team is Deaf or hard of hearing.

-RHA Behavioral Health’s DHH Services include comprehensive clinical assessment, case coordination and consultation, mental health and substance abuse counseling and therapy, outreach, as well as education and referral services.
+RHA Behavioral Health’s DHH Program services include comprehensive clinical assessment, case coordination and consultation, mental health and substance abuse counseling and therapy, outreach, as well as education and referral services.
 During this fiscal year, Peer Support Services have been added at three locations.
 Additionally, a statewide online video NA meeting for the deaf has been launched.

 Regardless of the type of behavioral health services needed by someone who is Deaf or hard of hearing, DHH staff can provide assistance with determining communication needs, finding resources related to hearing loss, and assessing the cultural impact of deafness on treatment.
-No matter the type of program you work in or services you provide, if you are serving someone with hearing loss, the DHH program can serve you!
+No matter the type of program you work in or services you provide, if you are serving someone with hearing loss, the DHH Program can serve you!
 Contact us with any question or concerns you might have.

-Remember, anyone can contact the DHH program to refer consumers or request information or consultation – and we encourage you to do so!
+Remember, anyone can contact the DHH Program to refer consumers or request information or consultation – and we encourage you to do so!